devopsdays/devopsdays-web/content/events/2018-london/accessibility.md

 As we've done previously, we'll be providing live captioning for those with hearing impairments along with live signing during the talks.

+We are also providing lanyards that show your photo permission choice, indicate if you want to talk to other attendees and your pronoun preference.

+Additional facilities include Gender neutral toilets and for those that need a break a Quiet room.

 We'll also be providing childcare services during the event.